sprat-kv/jobseeker-analytics/README.md

 ## **About Just A Job App (JAJA)**

-**JAJA tracks your job applications automatically, no spreadsheet required.**
+**JAJA tracks job applications automatically by syncing with your inbox.**

-Isn't tracking companies you've applied to exhausting?
-The emotional toll burned me out faster than the job hunt itself.

-That's why I built JAJA—
-to automate the tedious work of tracking applications.
+Built for the data-driven job seeker who dreams of a r/DataIsBeautiful post but can't face the emotional toll of updating a spreadsheet with every rejection.

 ---